 “Augmented Groundwater Basin” or “Augmented Basin” has the same meaning as indirect potable reuse or groundwater recharge in section 13561 of the Water Code.

+"Basin” means either a subbasin as defined and delineated by bulletin 118, or as defined and delineated through an adjudication process.

 “Board” means the State Water Resources Control Board.

-“Budget” means the calculated efficient volume of water for a discrete category of water use associated with efficiency standards, variances, or provisions.
+“Budget” means the calculated volume of water for a discrete category of water use associated with efficiency standards, variances, or provisions.

-“California Simulation of Evapotranspiration of Applied Water” (Cal-SIMETAW) is a tool developed by the Department and the University of California, Davis to perform daily water balance and determine crop evapotranspiration, evaporation of applied water, and applied water for use in California water resources planning.

 “Climate zones” means the California Energy Code climate zones as defined by zip code and listed in California Energy Commission Reference Joint Appendix JA2 (Title 24, Part 6, Section 100.1).
-There are 16 climate zones of California with established weather data.

-“Climate-ready landscapes” are designed and maintained to reduce greenhouse gas emissions and weather more extreme conditions; they save water, reduce waste, nurture soil, sequester carbon, conserve energy, reduce urban heat, protect air and water quality, and create habitat for native plants and pollinators.
+“Climate-ready landscapes” are designed and maintained to reduce greenhouse gas emissions and weather more extreme conditions, save water, reduce waste, nurture soil, sequester carbon, conserve energy, reduce urban heat, protect air and water quality, and create habitat for native plants and pollinators.

-“Collaboration and Coordination best management practices” means formalized operational and institutional arrangements, such as cooperative agreements, with other entities to streamline requirements, data collection, or implementation of best management practices by coordinating with necessary entities.
+“Collaboration and Coordination best management practices” means formalized operational and institutional arrangements, such as cooperative agreements among parties to streamline requirements, data collection, or implementation of best management practices by coordinating with necessary entities.

 “Commercial, industrial, and institutional” (CII) means all indoor and outdoor water used by all commercial water users, industrial water users, and institutional water users as respectively defined in Water Code section 10608.12 (e), (i) and (j).
 CII water use includes landscape water used for parks, medians, and other outdoor areas associated with CII.